This Pan

 The design evolved around using artistic visuals (sketches) as a medium to help emotional processing, increase focus, and deliver delight.

-At the time, over half of my sample group had negative feelings about the use of AI, especially concerning use for help that entered into the realm of psychological.
+At the time, over half of my sample group had negative feelings about the use of AI, especially concerning its use for help that entered into the realm of psychological.

 As in the latest version, the application is based on a conversational interaction with AI trained on trusted psychological methods and principles.
 However, in this earlier case, it would mostly communicate with questions, inspired by the Socratic Method.
-This idea sought to empower the user get to the bottom of their indecision, answer their own questions, prompted by external questions to trigger new perspective from which to view their issues.
+This idea sought to empower the user get to the bottom of their indecision, answer their own questions, and be prompted by external questions to trigger a new perspective from which to view their issues.

-Users could decide the level of depth that the questions targeted based on the issue at hand - practical, more concrete line of questioning, or more philosophical in nature.
+Users could decide the level of depth that the questions targeted based on the issue at hand - practical, a more concrete line of questioning, or more philosophical in nature.

 Logging mood would also give the image generator more information to work with when it comes time to generate a sketch of the chat.

-The sketch feature generated a sketch of the chat including logged moods and added narrative, if provided.
+The sketch feature generated a sketch of the chat, including logged moods and added narrative, if provided.
 The "add to narrative feature" was an opportunity for the user to put their creative input into the sketch.
 It was also an opportunity to have a little fun.

-The latest version is a simplified and more straight forward approach.
+The latest version is a simplified and more straightforward approach.

-Ultimately, our technology for ai image generation is not yet nuanced enough to meet the level of interpretation for the sketch feature to be effective.
+Ultimately, our technology for AI image generation is not yet nuanced enough to meet the level of interpretation for the sketch feature to be effective.

-But more importantly, helping people organize their thoughts is more practical and effective approach to helping people get through their indecision.
+But more importantly, helping people organize their thoughts is a more practical and effective approach to helping people get through their indecision.

-In less than a year people have become more accustomed to using AI.
+In less than a year, people have become more accustomed to using AI.
 It no longer feels necessary to avoid a "digital" or futuristic look.
 I wanted to utilize a true black background since the technology on many phones has the pixels "turned off" in black areas, a small step designers can take to help with device longevity and less energy consumption.